roberts/hardhat-laravel/docs/scripts.md

 ## Verify script (optional)

-Laravel already offers `php artisan web3:verify`, which wraps Hardhat verify.
+Laravel already offers `php artisan evm:verify`, which wraps Hardhat verify.
 You can keep a script for manual use or custom providers.

 Inputs:
 - --address=0xContract